Skip to content

 print(f"'abcd'.endswith('x')={'abcd'.endswith('x')}")

-# converting a list of strings to a single string
+# switch from a channel list to a channel

 print(f"'[X]'.join(['abcd', '123', 'èéà'])={'[X]'.join(['abcd', '123', 'èéà'])}")